sadab-halim/Java/04 - Exception Handling.md

 5. **Trade-offs:** This design prioritizes **consistency and safety** above all else.
 Relying on framework-managed transactions adds some overhead but is essential for correctness in financial systems.
 Implementing idempotency adds complexity to the API contract but is non-negotiable for preventing duplicate transactions.

 ***

-You have now completed the entire curriculum.
-We've journeyed from the absolute basics to the principles that guide architectural decisions.
-You have the knowledge, the code patterns, and the strategic thinking to master exception handling.

-Review this final module, practice your answers, and you will be more than prepared.
-Good luck.